• Share this on:

 • Minimise the risk of mycotoxin contamination through good agricultural, storage and processing practices.
 For example, dry your spices and herbs properly – preferably in thin layers – and keep them dry during storage and transport too.
 Refer to the Codex Alimentarius Code of Practice for the prevention and reduction of mycotoxins in spices.
 For information on the safe storage and transport of spices and herbs, see the Transport Information Service.

 • Check the national legislation in your target countries through the EUAccess2markets ‘My Trade Assistant’ tool.
-EU legislation only defines maximum levels of aflatoxins for the 5 spices mentioned above.
+EU legislation only defines maximum levels of aflatoxins for the five spices mentioned above.
 For other spices, different national legislation on aflatoxins may apply.

 • Only use ISO/IEC 17025-accredited laboratories for the control of contaminants in herbs and spices.
 The presence of aflatoxins must be tested according to the EU regulation on methods of sampling and analysis for the official control of the levels of mycotoxins in foodstuffs.